TBD54566975/developer.tbd.website/README.md

 - `FEEDBACK_WIDGET_API_URL`: enables feedback widget api url; [Feedback server app instructions](./apps/feedback-server/README.md)
 - `DOC_SEARCH_*`: enables the search bar powered by Algolia; [Algolia connecting instructions](https://docusaurus.io/docs/search#connecting-algolia)

+Remember, when these environment variables are not set these features are disabled by default.

 ### Note

 This repo made a switch from using `npm` to `pnpm` as the package manager in July 2023.
 If you have used prior versions of this repo built on your machine with `npm`, you may encounter build failures, like: